 This famous fanged mountain stands at a shade over 2 500 metres above sea level, and was named by the adventurer-soldier Robert Jacob Gordon back in 1778.

-Corridor through the Karoo
+Protected Corridor through the Karoo

 The R61 skirts the northern foothills and rising peaks of the Sneeuberg Mountains, bracketed by the Mountain Zebra National Park outside Cradock and the Camdeboo National Park outside Graaff-Reinet.

 The land between the parks is all privately owned, mostly livestock farms alongside game farms and private nature reserves.
 And even though this land has been farmed for centuries, the veld is in fine condition.
 An annual mountain biking challenge, the Roof de Karoo, is the only such event to start in one national park and end in another.

 It’s also designated as a Globally Important Bird Area, with grassland and Karoo specials like lesser kestrels, martial eagles, Ludwig’s and Stanley’s bustard, the blue korhaan, sicklewinged chat, ground woodpecker, blackheaded canary and Layard’s titbabbler.